 The 10 Fellows from five partner countries – Ethiopia, Gabon, Namibia, Cameroon, and Senegal – undertook the program in Paris, France which included academic training at the Ecole des Ponts ParisTech.

 “I am glad to have been a part of the first edition of this prestigious training on PPPs.
 I gained theoretical and practical knowledge on all aspects of PPPs and we had the opportunity to meet experienced practitioners in the field, some with 30 years’ experience.
 They were all very engaging and open to sharing their experience with us.
 Our goal now is to implement all the knowledge acquired to improve the procurement and execution of PPPs in our countries,” Moustapha Djitte, AIFP Fellow 2020, Magistrate, Senegalese Public Procurement Regulation Authority.

 The Fellows of the 2020 cohort are the first alumni of the AIFP and the initiators of a Pan-African network of experienced PPP practitioners who will share knowledge and experience with other Fellows.
-A first AIFP alumni meeting will take place in Paris in July 2021 and the next cohort of the AIFP is planned for October 2021.
+A first AIFP alumni meeting will take place in Paris in July 2021.